nextstrain/fauna/README.md

 Copyright 2016-2017 Trevor Bedford.

-Source code to nextstrain is made available under the terms of the [GNU Affero General Public License](LICENSE.txt) (AGPL). nextstrain is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Source code to Nextstrain is made available under the terms of the [GNU Affero General Public License](LICENSE.txt) (AGPL).
+Nextstrain is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.